-Over 4,000 attendees descended on Electric & Hybrid Marine World Expo in Amsterdam this June (6-8 June 2017), with over 130 exhibits to see and some 60 conference papers to learn from.
+Over 4,000 attendees descended on Electric & Hybrid Marine World Expo in Amsterdam June 6, 7, 8, 2017, with over 130 exhibits to see and some 60 conference papers to learn from.
 It was a year that welcomed more attendees, delegates and exhibits than ever before, but the show was also significant for the sheer number of new technologies that were launched.
 Established as the world’s largest dedicated marine propulsion exhibition and conference, the success of Electric & Hybrid Marine World Expo 2017 was a clear signal that more electric assistance is now essential in the maritime industry.

 Take, for example, Renk, which showcased its new MARHY (marine hybrid) concept that enables two-stroke engine users to harness electrical energy for either propulsion or power generation.